ssvlabs/awesome-ssv/RUN_THIS_REPO.md

 Now go to `demo-contract/scripts/deploy.py` and change the following:

-- `whitelist, withdrawal_creds` update these values use deployer address, that will you use to run the backend script
+- `whitelist, withdrawal_creds` update these values using the deployer address that you will use to run the backend script

 Optional